 Ice Cream at the Graeter’s Ice Cream Factory in Cincinnati

 We have to admit that we haven’t missed many foods from the United States this year.
-But one thing we’ve missed is the ice cream from Graeter’s.
+But one thing we’ve missed is the ice cream from Graeter’s in Cincinnati.
 In our opinion, Graeter’s makes some of the best ice cream in the world.

 Graeter’s has a unique process that uses specially built French Pot ice cream spinning machines to create product like their black raspberry chocolate chip ice cream.
 With huge chunks of rich dark chocolate in intensely fruit-flavored ice cream, this stuff is the bomb!